 In 2018, NCMS and OSD will celebrate 20 years of this unique partnership.
 CTMA was proposed and funded in 1998 to expand the maintenance-related capabilities of the military.
 Based on their long-term strategy for equipping the warfighter with the best possible equipment, the DoD identifies technology needs and CTMA secures companies and technologies to meet those needs, providing readily-available solutions.
 In the lifetime of CTMA over 350 projects have been successfully completed, increasing technology adoption across the services by 60%.

 “The Department of Defense is laser-focused on military lethality and materiel readiness.
-CTMA is DoD’s preferred venue to rapidly innovate how the maintenance and sustainment community provides that readiness.”
+CTMA is DoD’s preferred avenue to rapidly innovate how the maintenance and sustainment community provides that readiness.”
 Greg Kilchenstein, Director of Enterprise Maintenance Technology with the Office of the Deputy Assistant Secretary of Defense for Maintenance Policy & Programs.

 To find out more about the successful partnership between the DoD and NCMS or to learn more about how CTMA finds technology solutions for military maintenance and sustainment needs, please visit the NCMS website at ncms.org/ctma or contact CTMA Director, Debra Lilu at email@example.com.

-The National Center for Manufacturing Sciences, a large cross-industry collaborative research and development consortium in North America, is dedicated to driving innovation in commercial, defense, robotics and environmentally sustainable manufacturing.
-NCMS’ vast experience in the formation and management of complex, multi-partner collaborative R&D programs, is backed by corporate members representing virtually every manufacturing sector.
+The National Center for Manufacturing Sciences, a large cross-industry collaborative research and development consortium in North America, is dedicated to driving innovation in commercial, defense, robotics, and environmentally sustainable manufacturing.
+NCMS’ vast experience in the formation and management of complex, multi-partner collaborative R&D programs is backed by corporate members representing virtually every manufacturing sector.